 The investigator noted that the actions by the nursing staff failed to follow their October 2006 Prevention Skin Care Policy the provides direction to the nursing staff “to provide preventative skin care to repositioning a careful washing, rinsing, drying and observations of the resident skin condition to keep them clean, comfortable, well-groomed and free of pressure ulcers.”

 The state investigator noted in one incident that a resident “with a low risk for development of pressure ulcers” had a “discolored area to the left heel measuring 2.8 centimeters by 4.2 centimeters” and had a 05/20/2015 Wound Care Clinic visit for “a wound on the left heel which resulted from pressure.”

 Macomb Illinois Nursing Home Abuse Lawyers

-If your loved one was the victim of mistreatment that led to a bedsore or significant decline in their health while a patient at Countryview Care Center – Macomb, contact the Rosenfeld Injury Lawyers law firm now.
+If your loved one was the victim of mistreatment that led to a bedsore or significant decline in their health while a patient at Countryview Care Center – Macomb, contact the Rosenfeld Injury Lawyers LLC law firm now.
 Our Illinois reputable, skilled attorneys can provide legal assistance to successfully resolve your financial recompense claim against all those who caused your loved one’s harm that might include the nursing home, Administrator, nursing staff or other residents.